 Annual limitations for IRA contributions, modified adjusted gross income (MAGI) limits for IRA contribution deductibility and Roth IRA eligibility, and MAGI limits for those seeking an income tax credit for retirement saving contributions have slightly different indices than those used for determining Cost-of-Living Adjustments (COLA) for employer plans.

-The IRS news release did not increase the Traditional/Roth IRA contribution limit for 2018.
-The IRA contribution limit for Traditional and Roth IRAs remains $5,500 (plus $1,000 for catch-up contributions for 50 and older, which are not subject to COLAs).
-The 2018 COLAs are as follows:
+The IRS news release increased the Traditional/Roth IRA contribution limit for 2019.
+The IRA contribution limit for Traditional and Roth IRAs is $6,000 (plus $1,000 for catch-up contributions for 50 and older, which are not subject to COLAs).
+The 2019 COLAs are as follows:

 Traditional IRA deduction MAGI ranges: